tantaman/tantaman.github.io/about.markdown

 Currently re-writing [Strut](http://strut.io) to be re-launched with a focus on rapid, non-linear presentation authoring and note taking.

-Also employed by [Facebook](https://about.fb.com), working to protect the community from harm [online and otherwise](https://about.fb.com/news/category/integrity-security/).
+Also employed by [Facebook](https://about.fb.com), working to protect the community from harm.
+[Online and offline](https://about.fb.com/news/category/integrity-security/).

 Previously worked on [Sonar](https://en.wikipedia.org/wiki/Sonar) and [Periscope](https://en.wikipedia.org/wiki/Periscope) systems.

+In my darker days (circa 2004), I created a website to book exotic dancers.

 [Github](https://github.com/tantaman/)